How to contribute

 • Report an Issue: Found something not working?
 Let us know by creating an issue in the relevant repository to help us improve.

-• Support the Community: Brighten someone’s day by helping them resolve their challenges in LFDT for CREDEBL
+• Support the Community: Brighten someone’s day by helping them resolve their challenges in LFDT discord help channel for CREDEBL

 You are encouraged to contribute to the repository by forking and submitting a pull request.